Tag: Greg Mulholland

 The below Parliamentary question was asked by Greg Mulholland on 2016-01-18.

-To ask the Secretary of State for Business, Innovation and Skills, if he will make an assessment of the value to the economy of the curry industry.
+To ask the Secretary of State for Business, Innovation and Skills, what estimate he has made of the number of apprentices working in the curry industry.

 • Greg Mulholland – 2016 Parliamentary Question to the Department for Work and Pensions